(Qioptiq, Ltd. St. Asaph, Denbigshire)

 To ensure all those in our supply chain and contractors comply with our values we flow down the requirements of the Act to all Sub-contractors and have in place a supply chain compliance programme.
 We expect all those in our supply chain and contractors comply with our values.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in out supply chains.

-- Our values, which are embedded throughout our business, set the perimeters for how we expect our people to behave with colleagues, clients and the world at large;
+- Ensure our values, which are embedded throughout our business, set the perimeters for how we expect our people to behave with colleagues, clients and the world at large;

-- We seek to treat everyone fairly and consistently, creating a workplace and business environment that is open, transparent and trusted;
+- Seek to treat everyone fairly and consistently, creating a workplace and business environment that is open, transparent and trusted;

-- Our policies and procedures relating to the Modern Slavery Act are in line with our culture and values.
+- Ensure our policies and procedures relating to the Modern Slavery Act are in line with our culture and values.